gamingwithevets/000exefix/README.md

 A: That's because those icons come from the *Public* desktop, which files will appear in every single user's desktop.
 The other files that were deleted by the virus come from *your own* desktop.

 **Q: I used the program to back up my desktop/WindowsApps folder/username.
 But when restoring, the program cannot restore it/them because they were "not backed up"!**
-A: The program stores its backups in the Temp folder located in `<profile directory>\AppData\Local` (`AppData` is a hidden folder), which stores all the *temporary* files.
+A: In v1.0.0, the program stores its backups in the Temp folder located in `<profile directory>\AppData\Local` (`AppData` is a hidden folder), which stores all the *temporary* files.
 The backup you made was **deleted** probably because some program cleaned out the Temp folder and deleted the backups.
-I am working on a fix.
-In the meantime, try backing them up again.
-While your system is free of the virus, of course.
+You can either try backing them up again (while your system is free of the virus, of course) or update to a newer version, which saves the backups in your user folder.

 **Q: I found a bug in the program!
 Where can I report it?**
 A: You can report a bug or glitch in the program [here](https://github.com/gamingwithevets/000exefix/issues/new).